michelp/pgsodium/README.md

 *nonceless* encryption algorithm called `crypto_aead_det_xchacha20()`.
-This scheme has the advantage that it does not require nonce values, the disadvantage is that duplicate plaintexts will produce duplicate ciphertexts, but this information can not be used to attack the key it can only reveal the duplication.
+This scheme has the advantage that it does not require nonce values, the disadvantage is that duplicate plaintexts will produce duplicate ciphertexts, but this information can not be used to attack the key, it can only reveal the duplication.

 However duplication is still information, and if you want more